UCI-CARL/CARLsim3/README.md

 Or use the following bibtex:
 ```
 @inproceedings{CARLsim3,
-	author = {M. Beyeler and K. D. Carlson and Ting-Shuo Chou and N. Dutt and J. L. Krichmar},
+	author = {M. Beyeler and K. D. Carlson and T.-S. Chou and N. Dutt and J. L. Krichmar},
  	booktitle = {2015 International Joint Conference on Neural Networks (IJCNN)},
 	title = {{CARL}sim 3: {A} user-friendly and highly optimized library for the creation of neurobiologically detailed spiking neural networks},
 	year = {2015},